henr-E/Final-bachelor-project/crates/graph-processing/README.md

     }
 }

-/// A vertex can handle multiple types of messages. impl MessageHandler<AnotherMessage> for SomeVertex {
+/// A vertex can handle multiple types of notification. impl MessageHandler<AnotherMessage> for SomeVertex {
     fn handle(&mut self, ctx: VertexContext, message: AnotherMessage) {
         // Ideally you would want to implement something for each handler!